MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-sync-errors.md

 | **Error string** | ECS_E_SYNC_BLOCKED_ON_CHANGE_DETECTION_POST_RESTORE |
 | **Remediation required** | No |

-No action is required.
+No action required.
 When a file or file share (cloud endpoint) is restored using Azure Backup, sync is blocked until change detection completes on the Azure file share.
-Change detection runs immediately once the restore is complete and the duration is based on the number of files in the file share.
+Change detection immediately runs once the restore is complete and the duration is based on the number of files in the file share.

-<a id="-2134364072"></a>**Sync is blocked on the folder due to a pause initiated as part of restore on sync folder.**
+<a id="-2134364072"></a>**Sync is blocked on the folder due to a pause initiated as part of the restore on the sync folder.**

 | Error | Code |
 |-|-|